-Emergency procedures: In the event of a major spill, prevent spillage from entering drains or water courses.
-As a minimum, wear PVC or rubber apron, elbow length PVC gloves and face shield.
+Emergency procedures: As a minimum wear PVC or rubber apron, overalls, elbow-length PVC gloves and face shield.
 In the case of spillage, stop leak if safe to do so, and contain spill.
 Prevent spillage entering drains or watercourses.
 Contain and absorb spilled material with absorbent material such as sand, clay, cat litter or material such as vermiculite.
 Collect recoverable product for use as labelled on the product.
+Vacuum, shovel or pump contaminated spilled material into an approved container and dispose of waste as per the requirements of Local or State Waste Management Authorities.
+Keep out animals and unprotected persons.
+Launder protective clothing before storage or re-use.